-For starters all BRINK Wheels are dual drilled!
-It was not part of our initial plan however after getting feedback from several industry engineers we decided to go this route.
+For starters, all BRINK Wheels are dual-drilled.
+This was not part of our initial plan; however, after consulting with several industry engineers, we decided to go this route.

-So why not just make your wheels single drilled?
+So, why not just make your wheels single-drilled?

-BBS Motorsport Division race Wheels (18 holes on the mounting pad)
+BBS Motorsport Division race wheels (18 holes on the mounting pad)

 The below Work RS race wheels go as far as drilling holes between the lug holes, which are not even lug holes.
 This means they found it beneficial from a weight savings standpoint to create those additional holes.